-When your marriage is in trouble you tend to be focused on trying to please your husband or wife but in the case of serious problems like a spouse who is an alcoholic or an addict, things may seem hopeless.
-But there are options.
+When your marriage is in trouble you tend to be focused on trying to please your husband or wife but in the case of serious problems like a spouse who is an alcoholic or an addict, you need to take a different approach.
 A therapist or marriage counsellor can recommend many solutions, even if your spouse is in denial.

-There may be a few cases, such as serious and prolonged physical or emotional abuse, where you decide your marriage is not worth saving.
+There are cases, such as serious and prolonged physical or emotional abuse, where you decide your marriage is not worth saving.

 In those cases, protecting yourself is priority number one, so you should get help and protect yourself as quickly as possible.